 The iPhone 15 Pro Max has a sharp and bright display with Dolby Vision HDR.
 It uses LTPO OLED technology and can reach 2000 Nits of peak brightness.
 The iPhone also has excellent HDR processing when consuming content.

-However, the S24 Ultra could break this 2000 Nits record and go over 2400 Nits for peak brightness.
+However, the S24 Ultra is about to break this 2000 Nits record and hit 2600 Nits peak brightness.
 Considering that the S24 Ultra will have a higher resolution 1440P screen, it’s better in the sharpness area.
 However, it won’t support Dolby Vision HDR, and Samsung is historically bad with PWM values.
 This category could go either way.

 4. Performance and Gaming